+(utility breakdowns and plumbing emergencies) before taking care of minor repairs.
+Keep track of the dates and times that you have attempted to contact property management staff.
 Always put complaints in writing and submit them to the property management staff.
-If you do not receive a response within 48 -72 hours, please contact the HNIP Internship Housing Coordinator and explain the problem.
+If you do not receive a response within 48 -72 hours, please contact the HNIP Program Manager of Student Services and explain the problem.
 It makes it a lot easier for HNIP to follow up with the property if we have a detailed account of the problem with dates and times.
 Please e-mail a letter with all the details.